Short-stay moorings - also called visitor moorings - are where boaters can moor for the signposted time.

 Our visitor moorings are marked by a red mooring icon on our maps.
 If you're on one of our waterway maps pages (and anywhere with our interactive map) zoom into the map to enlarge the icons, as you can see below.

 - 7 day

 - 14 day

 Mooring is free for the time shown on our visitor mooring signs.

-If you decide you want to stay for longer, you may incur a £25 extended stay charge for each extra day you are moored.
-We will contact you to let you know this is going to happen if our sightings show you have exceeded the free mooring time.
+If you decide to stay for longer, you may need to pay a £25 extended stay charge for each extra day you are moored.
+We'll contact you to let you know this is going to happen if our sightings show you have exceeded the free mooring time.

 If you’re planning a visit to central London and want certainty that you will have somewhere to moor when you arrive, you can pre-book a mooring for a small charge.

 Please be considerate to the needs of everyone.
 Moor up in a way that makes the best use of the available space, be prepared to shuffle up and share the space.
 Respect the maximum stay time, no triple mooring, no running of engines or generators before 8.00am or after 8.00pm and be mindful of smoke from stoves and exhaust fumes and noise from engines and generators, particularly in built up areas.